TaylorRush/Saatva/README.md

+This project runs on NPM.
+Install Node and NPM if it is not already installed on your computer.

-In the project directory, you can run:
+Navigate to the project directory in the terminal and run:

 ### `npm install`